dreger/audaciousfox.net/content/masthead.md

 This site is hosted on [DigitalOcean](https://www.digitalocean.com), and the domain is registered through [Hover](http://hover.com).
 They've both been great, and I highly recommend their services.

-Headlines are set in [Concourse](http://practicaltypography.com/concourse.html), with [Charter](http://practicaltypography.com/charter.html) handling the body copy. **AF** should look good in all modern web browsers; please let me know if it doesn't.
+Headlines are set in [Concourse](http://practicaltypography.com/concourse.html), with Georgia handling the body copy. **AF** should look good in all modern web browsers; please let me know if it doesn't.

 ## Your Host, Briefly